gudrun-wolfgram/customer-portal/cpmanuserprof.md

   * Select **Manual** to manually manage subnet access and then select the **Grant Access** check box for each subnet to which the user should have access.
 Be sure to clear any check boxes that the user should not have access to.
 6. Click **Save**.

 After updating a user's VPN access, their permissions are updated accordingly and the VPN Access column displays the updated VPN access method, if applicable.
-More information on establishing a VPN connection can be found on the [VPN topic page](/docs/vpn/index.html).